ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with melanoma. Use the menu to see other pages.

 Another type of immunotherapy is interleukin-2, which activates T cells.
 It is sometimes given to people with metastatic melanoma.
 The number of people for whom this treatment works is similar to that of ipilimumab (about 16%), with fewer than 10% of people experiencing a complete response.
 A complete response is defined as the disappearance of all signs of cancer as a result of treatment.

 This treatment often has multiple and significant side effects.
-The most common side effects of IL-2 are low blood pressure, fever, chills, and a condition known as capillary leak syndrome.
-Capillary leak syndrome occurs when fluids and proteins leak from blood vessels, which can cause very low blood pressure and other dangerous effects.
-A small number of people on IL-2 can die from side effects of the drug.
+The most common side effects of IL-2 are flu-like symptoms (fevers, chills, and aches), rash, and gastrointestinal side effects (nausea, vomiting, and diarrhea).
+IL-2 also causes capillary leak syndrome, which occurs when fluids and proteins leak from blood vessels.
+Capillary leak syndrome can cause very low blood pressure and other dangerous effects.
+The side effects of the drug can be very serious and even life-threatening for small number of people on IL-2.
 Patients treated with high-dose IL-2 require intensive monitoring by the health care team.
 IL-2 should be given by an experienced health care team familiar with the side effects of IL-2 treatment.

 Virus therapy is a type of immunotherapy.
 The FDA has approved the use of talimogene laherparepvec (T-VEC; Imlygic) for the treatment of unresectable stage III and stage IV melanoma.
 T-VEC is a herpes virus designed in a laboratory to make an immune-stimulating hormone.
 This virus can infect and destroy melanoma cells.
 T-VEC also helps stimulate the immune system to destroy other melanoma tumors.